 Results of a Scientific Study

-In a study published in the scientific journal IEEE Electromagnetic Compatibility Magazine conducted by the University of Twente and the Amsterdam University of Applied Sciences, both in Holland, researchers found that these meters can report energy usage 582 percent above actual usage.
+In a study published in the scientific journal IEEE Electromagnetic Compatibility Magazine conducted by the University of Twente and the Amsterdam University of Applied Sciences, both in Holland, researchers found these meters can report energy usage 582 percent above actual usage.

 The report states that five of the nine meters tested gave readings much higher than the actual power consumed.
 Only two meters gave readings that were as much as 32 percent lower than actual power consumed.
 The erroneous readings occurred in spite of the fact that all the meters met legal requirements and were certified.
-The accuracy of smart meters was influenced by modern energy saving lighting systems such as LEDs, heaters, and dimmers.

-These kinds of devices create a non-linear, fast switching, electrical loads.
+These kinds of devices create non-linear, fast switching, electrical loads.
 The researchers identified that meters with a “Rogowski coil” current sensor gave false high values when fast switching devices were used.